 Notification by messaging

-documentactionrequest allows you to specify a (mobile) phone number or an email address where Signicat should send a message when a document order is created or completed — you may specify one or more notifications like this.
+documentactionrequest allows you to specify a (mobile) phone number or an email address where Signicat should send a message when a signing order is created or completed — you may specify one or more notifications like this.
 Typical uses of this is to send a message to a back office address, send a message to the end user or even send a message to a local workflow system.
 Each message is specified in each request, and the text can be personalized or contain user specific information like customer number, transaction details and so forth.
 Delivery of the notification depends on the SMS and email infrastructure and cannot be guaranteed.

 The notification is specified in the